 Wall openings or ducts for service penetrations can be positioned within the formwork prior to concrete pouring.
 At all service entry points, care must be taken to effect a properly sealed joint to prevent the ingress of vermin or moisture.
 Gaps in the insulation may be made good by filling and sealing with a self-expanding polyurethane foam.
-Service entry points to basement walls should be avoided.
+However, where fire barriers are penetrated for services, appropriate fire stopping solutions must be applied to ensure a continuous sealed fire barrier, in compliance with Part B of the Building Regulations.

 Where services or flues are to penetrate the wall, a duct or sleeve through the Amvic ICF System should be inserted prior to placing the concrete.
 Electrical cables should be ducted (to avoid plasticizer migration).
-The cables must be placed in PVC conduit and must be sized to minimise heat build-up with resulting fire risk, in accordance with ETCI (Electro-Technical Council of Ireland) requirements documents I.S.
-10101^[12] and ET 207^[13].
+At a minimum, the cables must be placed in PVC conduit and must be sized to minimise heat build-up with resulting fire risk, in accordance with I.S.
+10101[13].
+Electrical sockets and switches shall be installed in PVC or metal boxing.
+Service entry points to basement walls should be avoided.